constraintAutomaton/Traveling-with-a-Map/review/letter.md

 ### The motivation for adopting the shape index specification is not entirely clear; the transition from shape trees being "not widely adopted" to selecting shape indexes would benefit from additional explanation.

 **Response:** We distinguished a conceptual reason from a practical one.
 Conceptually, shape trees target validation and organization rather than the query-time resolution of the relationship between a resource IRI and its shape, and their virtual hierarchy makes this relationship difficult for a query engine to capture efficiently.
-Practically, at the time of the study the specification was not widely adopted and its documentation and tooling were not sufficiently mature or stable (for instance the website was often offline the primer was not in sync with the specification).
+Practically, at the time of the study the specification was not widely adopted and its documentation and tooling were not sufficiently mature or stable (for instance, the website was often offline, and the primer was not in sync with the specification).
-We also clarified that our findings are not tied to shape indexes: any structure providing a mapping between shapes and sets of IRIs — including a more mature shape trees — could serve as the underlying summary.
+We also clarified that our findings are not tied to shape indexes: any structure providing a mapping between shapes and sets of IRIs — including a more mature version of shape trees — could serve as the underlying summary.

 **Change:** We reworked the relevant paragraph of the Related Work section (RDF Data Shapes subsection).